voloy001/ELK-Stack/README.md

 - ...
 - ...

-•	Increase virtual memory
+•	...Increase virtual memory
-•	Install Docker
+•	...Install Docker
-•	Install Pythin3-pip a python package manager
+•	...Install Pythin3-pip a python package manager
-•	Install a Docker python module
+•	...Install a Docker python module
-•	Download and Enable to the docker
+•	...Download and Enable to the docker